CosmicQ/docker-puppetmaster/README.md

 A simple puppetmaster to get started

 This is mostly taken from [puppet/puppetserver-standalone](https://hub.docker.com/r/puppet/puppetserver-standalone/).
-I changed the base image from Ubuntu to Phusion and enabled ssh.
+I changed the base image from Ubuntu to Phusion and enabled ssh access.
 I wanted to be able to connect to the puppetmaster and run
 '''puppet module install''' commands.

 # How to run